hcartiaux/hcartiaux.github.io/content/posts/2024-03-11-dedibox-debian-kvm-libvirt-ipv6.md

 ---
-title: "Dedibox - set-up a virtualization server with Debian, KVM/libvirt and IPv6"
+title: "Set-up a virtualization server with Debian, KVM/libvirt and IPv6 on a Dedibox (Part 1/2)"
 date: 2024-03-11
-tags: [linux, sysadmin, network]
+tags: [linux, sysadmin, network, homelab]
 toc: true
 ---